jprante/elasticsearch-index-termlist/README.md

 # Introduction

-Getting the list of all terms indexed is useful for variuos purposes, for example
+Getting the list of all terms indexed is useful for various purposes, for example

 - building dictionaries
 - controlling the overall effects of analyzers on the indexed terms